TIBCOSoftware/snappydata/docs/reference/sql_reference/select.md

 *	It only allows literals in the value **IN** list rather than named expressions.
 *	On the contrary, TIBCO ComputeDB supports explicit GROUP BY columns with PIVOT instead of always doing implicit detection.

-Only TIBCO ComputeDB (and not Spark 2.4) supports the highlighted explicit GROUP BY clause in the following example.
+Only TIBCO ComputeDB (and not Spark 2.4) supports the explicit GROUP BY clause in the following example.

       select * from (
         select year(day) year, month(day) month, temp